SynQApp/Extension/README.md

 ## Submit to the webstores

 The easiest way to deploy your Plasmo extension is to use the built-in [bpp](https://bpp.browser.market) GitHub action.
 Prior to using this action however, make sure to build your extension and upload the first version to the store to establish the basic credentials.
 Then, simply follow [this setup instruction](https://docs.plasmo.com/framework/workflows/submit) and you should be on your way for automated submission!

+## Remaining Work Before Open-Sourcing

+[ ] Implement each of the four starting services with browser-only logic.
+[ ] Centralize browser-based matching logic like it's done in TranslationService.
+[ ] Refactor into modular service classes.
+This includes merging Playback and Link controllers into one class or configuration, removing each of the content script entries - instead create on content script for all music services with \* matching and dynamically set each one up based on configurations.
+[ ] Clean up observer pattern as it's too coupled.
+[ ] Add SDK-like functions for controlling the mini player from observers and elsewhere.
+[ ] Create better separations in contexts.